CarlosMartinez-USDA/json-to-xml/.stackedit-trash/Welcome file.md

 	 (b) data_amp_add.sh
 3. Run the merge_json.sh
 4. Run the data_amp_add.sh
-5. Double click on a JSON file and select Oxygen as uyp
+5. Open a JSON file in Oxygen
+6. Verify it contains the`<data>  </data>`at the beggining of the file and at he
 ## C
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTE4NDg3NDg4XX0=
+eyJoaXN0b3J5IjpbLTE2OTAxMzIyNTZdfQ==
 -->